DataDog/dd-trace-rb/docs/UpgradeGuide.md

 end
 ```

-## Instrumentation

-### Service naming
+<h2 id="1.0-instrumentation">Instrumentation</h2>

+<h3 id="1.0-instrumentation-service-naming">Service naming</h3>

+**In version 0.x ...**

-In 0.x, The `service` field on spans generated by Datadog integrations would typically default to the package name, e.g. `http` or `sidekiq`.
+The `service` field on spans generated by Datadog integrations would typically default to the package name, e.g. `http` or `sidekiq`.
 This would often result in many "services" being generated by one application, one for each instrumented package.
 Users would often rectify this by overriding the `service_name` setting on each integration to get matching `service` names.

 To remedy this in later 0.x versions, we introduced the global `service` name setting (also set via `DD_SERVICE`), which is the recommended way to set the name of your application.
 However, the Datadog integrations (with the exception of Rails) still did not employ this field.

+**In version 1.0 ...**

-In 1.0, spans now inherit the global `service` name by default, unless otherwise explicitly set.
-This means for spans generated by Datadog integrations, they will default to the global `service` name, unless the `service_name` setting is configured for that integration.
+Spans now inherit the global `service` name by default, unless otherwise explicitly set.
+This means spans generated by Datadog integrations will default to the global `service` name, unless the `service_name` setting is configured for that integration.

-Spans that describe external services (e.g. `mysql`), will default to some other name that describes the external service instead.
+Spans that describe external services (e.g. `mysql`) will default to some other name that describes the external service instead.

 As an example, expect the following code & trace in 0.x: